Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 • You must be in a marriage or civil partnership legally recognised in the UK

-• If not in a marriage or civil partnership, you must have been living for at least 2 years together prior to the date of application
+• If not in a marriage or civil partnership, you must have been living for at least two years together before the date of application

 • You must be in a genuine and subsisting relationship and intend to live together for the duration of your visa stays